Vishwanath Lawande: Role in independence movement

 In 1950, he was elected as the General Secretary of the National Congress (Goa).
 He then attempted to organise it between 1951 and 1954 in Bombay, Aronda, Banda and Belgaum, publishing and secretly sending nationalist literature to Goa.
 He then set up a centre-cum-camp of the AGD at Vazrem, training volunteers present there in guerilla tactics.

 On 29 July 1954, Lawande and 25 armed associates of his from the AGD marched towards Silvassa.
 On 1 August, with the help of reinforcements of 100 volunteers arriving from Poona and Bombay, they captured Silvassa.
-Within the next 10 days, they liberated the entirety of Nagar Haveli.
+Within the next 10 days, they annexed the entirety of Nagar Haveli.
 He remained back there as Commando Administrator till 15 August 1954.

 In June 1957, Lawande was part of a delegation of 11 Goans chosen for consultation by then Prime Minister of India, Jawaharlal Nehru.
 Others included Armando Menezes and his brother Nicolau Menezes, along with Luis Gracias, J. N. Heredia, Evágrio Jorge, Gerald Pereira, Rama Hegde, Pundalik Gaitonde, Peter Alvares and Purushottam Kakodkar.

-In December 1960, Lawande was part of a delegation that met with then Home Minister of India Pandit Pant in New Delhi, urging the Indian government to take action for the freedom of Goa.
+In December 1960, Lawande was part of a delegation that met with then Home Minister of India Pandit Pant in New Delhi, urging the Indian government to take action for the Goa's independence.
 Others in the delegation were Eclito D’Souza, Irene Heredia, George Vaz, Lambert Mascarenhas, Aruna Asaf Ali and Bertha Braganza.

 Between 1954 and 1961, he enrolled 400 AGD workers.
 Together, they conducted armed raids at Ravan military centre and at police stations in Honda, Keri, Chandel, Aldona, Betim, Kodal and Hankhon.
 They bombed mines at Pirla, Shirgaon, Sonshi and Pali, along with the Calem bridge and Caranzol railway station.
 They also ambushed patrol jeeps, resulting in a situation of terror.
 Lawande set up 13 centres of the AGD along the border of Portuguese Goa, along with a clandestine radio centre, the Azad Goa Radio.
-Till the Liberation of Goa, he organised meetings and protest marches in Belgaum and Bombay.
+Till the Indian annexation of Goa, he organised meetings and protest marches in Belgaum and Bombay.